concord-consortium/breadboard/readme.md

 Your changes should be built into sparks.js

-We will soon add an automatic build process using Watchify or Guard.
+(We will soon add an automatic build process using Watchify or Guard.)

 ### Testing the breadboard library locally

-In order to load the example activities in the /examples folder, you need to serve the contents of the /breadboard directory using a local server, such as Python's SimpleHTTPServer or Apache.
+In order to load the example activities in the /examples folder, you just need to serve the contents of the /breadboard directory using a local server, such as Python's SimpleHTTPServer or Live Server.

 The easiest way to do this is using python: